New South Wales federal redistribution

 Many of the submissions which supported the Redistribution Committee’s proposal for the location of the suburbs of Dee Why and North Curl Curl also opposed those who advocated moving St Ives to the proposed Division of Mackellar.

-Augmented Electoral Commission's conclusions: The augmented Electoral Commission found insufficient substantive reasons were given for a reconsideration of this proposed change and considered the Redistribution Committee’s proposal to unite almost all of Dee Why within one proposed electoral division and the provision of a clear boundary at the Curl Curl Lagoon provided a more satisfactory outcome than any alternative proposal.
+Augmented Electoral Commission's conclusions: The augmented Electoral Commission found insufficient substantive reasons were given for a reconsideration of this proposed change and considered the Redistribution Committee’s proposal to unite almost all of Dee Why within one proposed electorate and the provision of a clear boundary at the Curl Curl Lagoon provided a more satisfactory outcome than any alternative proposal.

 The augmented Electoral Commission concluded that: